Virtual laser scanner simulator for digitalisation of teaching environment

 Part 1 will be solved through the development of a virtual system that allows users to create realistic data in the absence of a real measuring device.
 The virtual scanner will be based on existing open source software packages.
 This enables users to use the software free of charge and to apply future developments within the open source community.
 It will be part of a general e-learning concept that will be implemented in both Ukrainian and German partner universities.

 Part 2 is addressed through an integrated teaching concept that includes interactive learning tools (for both teachers and students) and practical exercises (for example project weeks, summer schools) where the theoretical and virtual education is connected to practical experience with real instrumentation and data.
 One outcome of the experimental work is additional e-learning material based on the experiences and results of the project work.
+In addition, international intensive project weeks for students will be organized.
+The first project week is scheduled for 21.-25.
+September 2020 in Bamberg.

 - Kiev National University for Construction and Architecture (KNUCA), Faculty for Geodesy and Land Management, Ukraine